domsau-dev/fullstack-project/README.md

 Download the code, then for the frontend part navigate to _frontend_ folder and download node packages with `npm i`

-Then launch the program with `npm run`
+Then launch the program with `npm start`

 For the backend, open another command line and navigate to _backend_ and download node packages with `npm i`

-Then launch the backend with `npm run`
+Then launch the backend with `npm start`

 To open the app, navigate to `http://localhost:4200/`